Lebanon, Oregon: Geography

 According to the United States Census Bureau, the city has a total area of 6.87 sqmi, of which 6.67 sqmi is land and 0.20 sqmi is water.

 Climate

 This region experiences warm (but not hot) and dry summers, with no average monthly temperatures above 71.6 F. According to the Köppen Climate Classification system, Lebanon has a warm-summer Mediterranean climate, abbreviated "Csb" on climate maps.

 Economy

 Lowe's Regional Distribution Center is the largest employer in Lebanon, with 650 employees.
-The other major employers are Samaritan Lebanon Community Hospital, Lebanon Schools, Wal-Mart, Weyerhaeuser, and Entek International.
+The other major employers are Samaritan Lebanon Community Hospital, Lebanon Schools, Walmart, Weyerhaeuser, and Entek International.

 Education

 Lebanon is served by the Lebanon Community Schools public school district, which includes Lebanon High School.
 It is also home to the private East Linn Christian Academy, which serves students from preschool through twelfth grade (PreK-12).

 Western University of Health Sciences opened their College of Osteopathic Medicine of the Pacific, Northwest in August 2011, the first new medical school in Oregon since Oregon Health & Science University was established.
 The school opened with 107 students.

 In 2017, Linn-Benton Community College opened its HealthCare Occupations Center beside the osteopathic college.

 In 2021, Western University of Health Sciences opened its College of Health Sciences for students of physical therapy.